 Or, give 1/4 cup per twenty pounds of body weight.
 For those under twenty pounds, just give two tablespoons at a time.

 Tincture: Internal use of Calendula for dogs can be done by adding a few drops of a tincture to your four-legged friend’s food.
 The tincture is best when dealing with issues such as dog yeast infection and candidiasis.

-Recommended dosage is 1/2 to 2 mls per 20 pounds body weight divided into 3 daily doses.
+The recommended dosage is 1/2 to 2 MLS per 20 pounds body weight divided into 3 daily doses.

 DO NOT give tinctures with alcohol to those dogs with ulcerative colitis, liver disease, or reflux.
 Instead, use glycerin or water-based tinctures.